jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 The one problem that continued to plague us was our simulations kept timing out and they were slow.
 Our P99 was over 2 seconds.
-This was bad because a mint can be very hot and if we take too long people will uninstall us.
-Around this time as well, we signed our first deal with a wallet to use our API.

 ![Pasted image 20230104104913.png](</static/images/blog/2023-01-04-images/Pasted image 20230104104913.png>)

+This was bad because a mint can be very contested and if we take too long people will uninstall us.
+Around this time as well, we also signed our first deal with a wallet to use our API.
 I didn't want us to lose that deal because our API was too slow.
 I asked myself the dangerous question "what if replace this service with something we do in-house".